-Rachel Wagener begins her fourth season as an assistant coach with the Toledo volleyball program after helping the Rockets to of their top two seasons in school history.
+Rachel Stanford begins her fourth season as an assistant coach with the Toledo volleyball program after helping the Rockets to of their top two seasons in school history.

 The Rockets followed that up by advancing to the 2010 Mid-American Conference Tournament semifinals for just the fourth time in school history.

-Wagener enjoyed a tremendous collegiate career at Maryland, where she was one of the most prolific blockers in school history.
+The former Rachel Wagener, Stanford enjoyed a tremendous collegiate career at Maryland, where she was one of the most prolific blockers in school history.
 She helped lead the Terrapins to three ACC championships and was selected as an AVCA honorable mention All-American following her junior and senior seasons.
-Wagener finished her career as the school record holder for total blocks (649), block assists (565) and career hitting percentage (.341).
+Stanford finished her career as the school record holder for total blocks (649), block assists (565) and career hitting percentage (.341).
 In addition, she established the program's single-season block assists record (177) as a sophomore.
 Following her collegiate career, she was one of 16 athletes selected to participate in the first-ever AVP Beach Tryout where she was one of eight players chosen for the first-time beach volleyball Collegiate Nationals.

-A native of Chesapeake, VA, Wagener resides in Toledo and earned her bachelor's degree in kinesiology from the University of Maryland in 2006.
+A native of Chesapeake, VA, Stanford resides in Toledo with her husband, Andrew, and earned her bachelor's degree in kinesiology from the University of Maryland in 2006.

 10/27/84 in Philadelphia, PA.